koddo/coding-interviews-prep-msk/README.md

 # Log of our activity

+## 2020-01-12

+First meeting in new year, we lazily discussed processes at work.

 ## 2019-12-29

 How to implement a generator that prints all polynomials?
+Alex came up with this problem.

 ## 2019-12-22